On this page

 When it feels too much effort to do things like eating well, exercising and taking your medicine, imagine a friend coming to you and asking for advice on the same problem.
 What tips would you give them?
 Could they help you?

 Think about other times you’ve overcome a challenge – whether it was with your severe asthma or something else.
 What was it?
 How did you feel at the time?
 What helped you cope and deal with the difficulties then?
 Perhaps it was asking others for support or making sure you got plenty of rest.
 Could you try the same things now to support yourself?

 It’s natural to have concerns about a serious long-term condition like severe asthma.
-Here are some of the most common ones that people with severe asthma have shared with us over the years:
+Here are some of the most common ones that people with severe asthma have shared with us:

-“Asthma can change over time for all sorts of reasons,” says Sonia.
+“Asthma can change over time for all sorts of reasons,” says Dr Andy Whittamore.
 “For example, stress can make it worse, and changing hormone levels in women during pregnancy or menopause can sometimes trigger symptoms.
 So even if you are putting up with lots of symptoms at the moment, that doesn’t mean they’ll never improve.”

 Getting your treatment right can take time, too – your healthcare professional may still be trying to get the best possible combination of medicines for you.

 “I’m worried that my severe asthma will get worse in the future”